Intersection type: Comparison to the visitor pattern

+Comparison with parametric polymorphism

+Parametric polymorphism is conceptually equivalent to infinite intersection types.

+Intersection types have been promoted as being "compositional" in contrast with the let-bound polymorphism of ML (a restricted form of parametric polymorphism) because intersection types have principal typings while ML's type system does not (not to be confused with principal types, which ML does enjoy).
+The lack of principal typings in ML translates into the need to evaluate some expressions before others in an ML program; essentially resulting in a data dependency at type-inference level in ML, in particular in let expressions.
+Consequently, intersection types have been proposed as a way to improve incremental compilation and/or gradual typing.

+On the other hand, intersection types have been criticized for not being compositional in another sense, namely that in a putative system that uses only intersection types but has no parametric polymorphism, inferred may types depend on the local features of a module, which may compose badly with other modules unless whole program compilation happens at source level.
+As a trivial example, an identity function that is exposed through a public interface, e.g. exported by a module, ideally is parametrically polymorphic, so that it can be used with future types that the writer (of that function) doesn't yet know about.
+However, in a system that only has intersection types, such a function would be inferred to intersect at best over types existing when it is compiled.

 Limitations

 On the one hand, intersection types can be used to locally annotate different types to a function without introducing new classes (or interfaces) to the class hierarchy.

 On the other hand, this approach requires all possible argument types and result types to be specified explicitly.

 If the behavior of a function can be specified precisely by either a unified interface, parametric polymorphism, or duck typing, then the verbose nature of intersection types is unfavorable.

 Therefore, intersection types should be considered complementary to existing specification methods.

 Dependent intersection type

 A dependent intersection type, denoted $(x : \sigma) \cap \tau$, is a dependent type in which the type $\tau$ may depend on the term variable $x$.

 In particular, if a term $M$ has the dependent intersection type $(x : \sigma) \cap \tau$, then the term $M$ has both the type $\sigma$ and the type $\tau[x := M]$, where $\tau[x := M]$ is the type which results from replacing all occurrences of the term variable $x$ in $\tau$ by the term $M$.